miltondaleandrade/bug-catcher/README.md

 #### MVP

-- design and create entire structure of app via react(and react router)
+- design and create entire structure of app via react and react router
 - Create an Airtable that will handle GET, and POST along with PUT data
 - Render the game board randomly with bugs
 - Create a form for users to add more bugs
 - Style components using CSS create layout with grid and flexbox
 - Make site responsive on at least two screen sizes
-- Deploy site and use environment variables to hide API keys
+- Deploy site and use .env to hide API keys

 #### Post MVP